top of page

 • County Council District 4

-• State of Hawaii: DLNR Land Division, DOBOR & DOCARE
+• State of Hawaiʻi: DLNR Land Division, DOBOR & DOCARE

-• Hawaii DOE: Pahoa Intermediate & High School Aha Lamakū Oiaʻiʻo Youth leadership Program (ALO) Program
+• Hawaiʻi DOE: Pahoa Intermediate & High School: Aha Lamakū Oiaʻiʻo Youth Leadership Program (ALO) Program

 • Hawaii Tracker: Hawaii Volcano Education Resilience Institute (HVERI)